Brick by Brick (song)

 "Brick by Brick" is a song by Arctic Monkeys from the band's fourth album Suck It and See.
 The song was the first track to be revealed from the album, on 4 March 2011, and was designed as a teaser for the album rather than a lead single.
 The lead single was instead "Don't Sit Down 'Cause I've Moved Your Chair" which was released digitally on 12 April.
 A limited-edition white-label seven-inch vinyl version of "Don't Sit Down 'Cause I've Moved Your Chair" released on 16 April featured "Brick by Brick" as its B-side.

+Writing and production

 Alex Turner explained the story of the song to NME: